 The majority of trout caught on Lake Taupo are taken by trolling lures and flies from boats.
 The most popular trolling lures are Tasmanian Devils in the following colours: Clown – white with red and black spots, Orange with black stripes, and the red, orange and green Traffic Light.
 Johnson’s Kobras: Yellow and white, Green and white, Traffic light, Gold with the red stripe and black spots.
 Old brass Tobys coloured black with gold stripes, or green with red spots are also deadly trout takers on Lake a Taupo.

 The flies used for trolling and harling are, perhaps confusingly, also called lures.
-The most popular feathered lures, in size 4 down to 8, are Parsons Glory, Red Setter, Kilwell No.1, Green Orbit, and Woolly Buggar, though many other patterns are fished successfully.
+The most popular feathered lures, in sizes 4 down to 8, are Parsons Glory, Red Setter, Kilwell No.1, Green Orbit, and Woolly Buggar, though many other patterns are fished successfully.

 Lake Taupo Fishing Guides